Research news

 The COVID-19 pandemic has exacerbated shortfalls in children’s physical activity around the world, including in Scotland, according to a new study involving the University of Stirling.

-two children on smartphones
+two children using smartphones

 Voucher scheme highly effective at helping stop smoking in pregnancy, study finds